1967–68 Port Vale F.C. season: Fourth Division

 The pre-season saw the departure of Terry Alcock to Blackpool, after the club 'reluctantly' accepted a £25,000 offer.
 In came £35-a-week striker Roy Chapman from Lincoln City and forward Mick Morris from Oxford United.
 In August there was a pre-season tour of Czechoslovakia to help with fitness, as the players also toured the spa at Luhačovice, the wine cellars at Čelákovice, as well as a giant footwear factory.
 They played friendly games with Gottwaldov and Jisara Skutec.

-The season opened with seven games without a win, with just three goals scored.
+The season opened with a 2–1 defeat to Southend United at Vale Park after Roy Sproson left the game at half-time with strained ligaments.
+This was the first of seven games without a win, with just three goals scored – none of which came to new forward Chapman.
 Stanley Matthews then returned to Czechoslovakia on business, much to the dismay of supporters.
 In came skilful midfielder John Green, who made a 'superb' debut in a 2–0 defeat at high-flying Aldershot.
 By now Vale were bottom of the league, but a remarkable turnaround then saw Vale hit four goals in each of their next four home games with the useful partnership of Cullerton and Chapman, and the skill of Green.
 Harry Poole picked up an injury and 'the spell was broken' with a 2–1 defeat in Burslem to league leaders Bradford City.
-In November Vale again suffered, and more problems came as the Football League began an examination into the club's books over alleged breaches of rules in regard to payment of players.
+In November, Vale's form again suffered, and more problems came as the Football League began an examination into the club's books over alleged breaches of rules concerning payment of players.
 Back on the pitch, Roy Sproson made his 700th appearance in a 1–1 draw with Newport County at Somerton Park.
 The next month held more financial problems, as lifelong Vale supporter and self-styled 'holiday camp king' Graham Bourne was denied a seat on the board despite buying up 13,000 shares – Chairman Pinfold stated 'we must proceed cautiously' and Bourne quickly sold his shares.
 On the field, the "Valiants" improved with a seven-match unbeaten run to take them into mid-table, their run was helped by the arrival of Bill Asprey from Oldham Athletic for £2,000.